ColinGilbert/noobwerkz-engine/README.md

 Still WIP.
 Not yet recommended for use, as this is still a fledgeling do-it-right software architecture endeavour. :) Please come by later and feel free to bookmark this repo because it's living with me and cool stuff will soon enough come out of it.
 Progress comes at a rather steady pace; I plan on using this to back many of my own efforts.
 Writing this makes me happy so I plan a part of my life around being able to do this.

-Documentation is rather sparse at the moment, but both that and unit tests will come soon. :P
+Documentation is rather sparse at the moment, and consists of code comments, this page, and issues on the tracker.
+However, high-quality tutorials and unit tests will come when things are more or less set in stone.

 Specific features: